Skip to content

 • SolarWinds credentials (an Orion account or a local SolarWinds account) with permission to query nodes through SWIS

-• At least one credential set created in rConfig (SolarWinds does not export usable device passwords)
+• At least one credential set created in rConfig, because SolarWinds does not export usable device passwords

 Before you can load any devices, tell rConfig how to reach the SWIS REST API.
 The connection details are stored at storage/app/rconfig/solarwinds_connection.json.